Andrew-Roide/m2-1023-code-solutions/javascript-new/javascript-new-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What does the `new` operator do?
+- What does the `new` operator do? create an instance of a user-defined object type

-- What property of JavaScript functions can store shared behavior for instances created with `new`?
+- What property of JavaScript functions can store shared behavior for instances created with `new`? prototype

-- What does the `instanceof` operator do?
+- What does the `instanceof` operator do? determine whether an object is an instance of a particular class or constructor function.

 ## Notes